The purposes of the

 • to undertake welfare activities on behalf of members of the association

-We have Committee Meetings once a month which members are welcome to attend.
+We have Committee Meetings once a month which members are welcome to watch.
 Usually held on the second Tuesday of the month, 1pm at Alfredton Recreation Reserve, off Cuthberts Rd, Ballarat.
 Confirmation of each Meeting will be in the Newsletters and the Coming Events Page.
 Usually the minutes will be published in the newsletters.

 The Annual General Meeting will be held on 19th October 2025.
 Check on the Coming Events Page for timings.
 Voting for Executive positions will be on this day.